SellersEvan/moodle-custom-menu/README.md

-# moodle-custom-menu
+# Moodle Custom Menu
-Chrome Extension for customizing menu (rose-hulman moodle)

-- [x] Remove Button
-- [x] Update Save Buttons and refresh on save
-- [x] Update Heading and footer of options and title
-- [x] Update Zero State
-- [ ] Update Readme
+Customize your moodle page navigation menu sidebar.
+If you would like your

 Icon from Icons 8 (add link)

+- [ ] Readme Page
+- [ ] Add link to request added moodle url
+- [ ] Upload to chrome store